apisyouwonthate/api-glossary/README.md

 Aliases include: "Schema Validation".

 A very different type of validation to [data validation](#data-validation).
-Description validation focuses on making sure the [API Description Document](#api-description) is correct against the OpenAPI Specification itself.
+Description validation focuses on making sure the [description](#api-description) is correct against the OpenAPI Specification itself.

 When a validator moves beyond checking the document is valid, and into custom rules, design opinions, style, etc. the term "linting" is used.